dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/capture-vision-router/instantiate.md

 ## dispose

-Releases all resources used by the `CaptureVisionRouter` object.
+Releases all resources used by the `CaptureVisionRouter` instance.

 **Syntax**